Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Decal folder

-This isn't really how we wanted the image, but we wanted to bring this up because this is something you often see when you start mapping decals.
-The image can be misoriented and overlaid all over the surface.
-If we now go into Settings instead and change the values, we will get a different result.
+This is not exactly how we wanted the image, but we want to address this because this is something you often see when you start mapping decals.
+The image can be misoriented and overlaid over the entire surface.
+If we now instead go into Settings and change the values, we will get a different result.

 decal settings